nimakam/nimakam-notes/stablecoin/system.md

 The price feed providers are responsible for reporting the designated median prices (by volume) daily, and have until the end of the next day to report.
 Every day, after gathering data and confirming the market activities of the previous day, and reporting the median prices for the following:

-1. Daily median by volume rate of ETH in reference currency (ie US dollar $) - eg. $200.00 per ETH
+1. Daily median by volume rate of ETH in reference currency (ie US dollar $USD) - eg. $200.00 per ETH
-2. Daily median by volume rate of pegged currency (ie Pegged US dollar) in reference currency  - eg $1.01 per pegged US Dollar
+2. Daily median by volume rate of pegged currency (ie Pegged US dollar) in reference currency  - eg $1.01 per pegged US dollar
 3. Day start time corresponding to blockchain time unit (time in seconds since unix epoch)

 The time granularity of tracking feeds' historical prices is 1 day.
 This means all prices are reported as the median value for that whole day by volume, according to the system contract's definition of that day's start and end times.